 This is a question I often get asked because our class names are a little ridiculous.
 The class names?
 Well, mostly I come up with them, but some of them came from shenanigans during classes.

-I just don't want to name my classes some corny ass, over used name like “buns and guns.”
+I don't want to name my classes some corny-ass, over-used name like “buns and guns.”
 Been there, done that and that's cheesy AF.

 So here's what to expect in an actual class:

-We get around in a circle and go around sayin' our name, preferred gender pronoun (she. him, they etc) and then the trainer comes up with some silly ass ice breaker question to get us to know each other a little better and get the party started riiiggght!
+We get around in a circle and go around sayin' our name and preferred gender pronoun (she, him, they, etc.), and then the trainer comes up with some silly-ass ice-breaker question to get us to know each other a little better and get the party started riiiggght!